 If your symptoms are severe, the doctor could prescribe certain medications to treat them.
 Some studies have also suggested that meditation and mindfulness can help individuals to overcome their Anthropophobia.

 Forming and being a part of Support groups to be able to talk and gradually overcome the phobia

 Want to learn how practising mindfulness and meditation can help you manage your anxiety and eliminate your irrational fears?
 Click here to begin the beautiful journey of mindfulness and meditation.

 Even though we live in the 21st century, distrust and prejudices toward mental health and therapy continue to exist.
-At times, people have to suffer silently with their anxieties out of fear of rejection by the formidable wall society has built around mental health.
+People sometimes have to suffer silently with their anxieties out of fear of rejection by the formidable wall society has built around mental health.

 The third-most common phobia, fear of people, is called Anthropophobia and affects about 10% of the population.
-You never know; the person sitting beside you right now may be silently suffering from this phobia.
+You never know; the person beside you may silently have this phobia.
 It is time we challenge social prejudices and seek guidance for our internal phobias and anxieties.
 The first step to do so is by accepting our fears and analysing the cause behind them.

 “Anthropophobia (fear of people),” Cleveland Clinic.
 [Online].
 Available: https://my.clevelandclinic.org/health/diseases/21948-anthropophobia-fear-of-people.
 [Accessed: 28-Mar-2023].

 J. Herndon, MS, MPH, and MFA, “Anthropophobia (anthropophobia): Test, treatment, and more,” Healthline, 02-Apr-2018.
 [Online].
 Available: https://www.healthline.com/health/anthropophobia.
 [Accessed: 28-Mar-2023].